 This is a game that works best in a wading pool.
-First, add some food dye to water and freeze in several ice cube trays.
-Another option is to place marbles in the ice cube trays and freeze.
+First, add some food dye to the water and freeze in some ice cube trays.
+Another option is to place marbles in the ice cube trays and freeze them.
 Throw the ice cubes in the water.
 Players try to pick up as many ice cubes as possible with their toes and throw them out of the pool.
 The player who eliminates the most ice cubes wins.

 Beach Ball Race

 The object of this game is for players to push a beach ball with their nose, while swimming, to the other end of the pool.
 The first player whose beach ball reaches the end of the pool wins.
 This game can also be played as a relay race.
 In this version, when the player reaches the end of the pool he must turn around and continue to push the beach ball with his nose until his beach ball reaches the starting position.
 Then, the next team member takes over.

 This race is best for long pools.
 Racers sit in a doughnut float at the shallow end of the pool.
 When they are told to “go” they must race to the other end of the pool using their hands as paddles.

 This game can be played at the shallow end of the pool or in deeper water, depending on the swimming abilities of players.
 Two players hold each other’s hands high, while each of the other players walks under the bridge.
 After each player walks under the bridge, the bridge is lowered.
 Eventually, players will have to swim under the bridge.
 However, the bridge can be raised to accommodate younger players.